CounosH/cch/doc/build-unix.md

  Library     | Purpose          | Description
  ------------|------------------|----------------------
- miniupnpc   | UPnP Support     | Firewall-jumping support libnatpmp   | NAT-PMP Support  | Firewall-jumping support libdb4.8    | Berkeley DB      | Optional, wallet storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.0.0) sqlite3     | SQLite DB        | Optional, wallet storage (only needed when wallet enabled)
+ miniupnpc   | UPnP Support     | Firewall-jumping support libdb4.8    | Berkeley DB      | Wallet storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.0.0)

 For the versions used, see [dependencies.md](dependencies.md)